15 Quiz 1

 Q: How difficult will this quiz be and how should I prepare for it?

 A: The main purpose of the quiz is to ensure that you have read the relevant book chapters and have understood the key concepts.
-To give you an idea of the difficulty, last year the average mark was 80%.
-Four students (out of 342) failed the quiz (i.e., had a mark below 40%).
-Another three had a mark between 40 and 50%.
-Nine had a mark between 50 and 60%, and 47 a mark between 60 and 70%.
-Everybody else had a mark above 70%.
+To give you an idea of the quiz difficulty, over the past few years, the average quiz mark has ranged between 75 and 80%, and the percentage of fail marks (i.e., marks below 40%) for this quiz has ranged between 1 and 3%.

 If you like to create an excerpt of the material you read, feel free to do so.
 While probably not strictly required for the quiz, taking notes now will likely help you when it comes to revising for the exam in January.